pullashradha/Portfolio-LandingPage/README.md

 ## Setup/Installation Requirements

-This program can only be accessed on computer with Git and Atom installed.
+This program can only be accessed on a computer with Git and Atom installed.

 * Clone this repository
 * Open index.html in Terminal